 The meeting went well.
 The family enjoy sport and want to encourage it locally.
 A inside cricket net was suggested as well as an outside wicket area for bowling/batting practice.

-The estate asked to know more about thewanted to understand more about Pump track to allay any concerns over its usage.
+The estate wanted to understand more about Pump track to allay any concerns over its usage.
 Cllr Ford advised they are designed as large or small as the area allows and can be worked into the natural landscape.
 They are designed for all ages and abilities so is a family friendly activity rather than just targeting teenagers.

 A building in the style of an agricultural farm building was discussed which everyone felt had merit.

-Cllrs advised that the committee would consider an access route leading between the 2 houses on Hodson Road as this was not suitable.
+Cllrs advised that the committee would never consider an access route leading between the 2 houses on Hodson Road as this was not suitable.

 Any new access and road improvements may tie in with the area on the opposite site of Hodson Road which is allocated on the SHELAA for possible development.

-The next steps was agreed as presenting to the estate a design of what is actually feasible and permitted.more comprehensive draft of ideas which are within the budgetary capacity of the council.
+The next steps were agreed as presenting to the estate a more comprehensive draft of ideas which are within the budgetary capacity of the council.

 They are very positive about the project and eager to assist if they can.